 handler: async (event) => {

-// Process the event data and decide which workflow to start
+// Process the event and start workflows

 return {